MetOffice/fab/docs/source/overview.rst

         ])

-In the snippet above we don't tell the compiler which files to compile, by default it reads the list created in the previous step.
+In the snippet above we don't tell the compiler which files to compile.
+By default it knows to use the build tree created by the preceding analysis step.

 Multiprocessing
 ===============